 What does it mean to photograph a wedding in a documentary style?

 Every photographer has a different idea to what shooting in a documentary style actually means.
 All I can explain is how I approach a wedding day.
 Documentary photography is about capturing real moments of real events of what actually happened at your wedding.
 If something is posed then it can look great – perfect light and composition.
 But the most important factor in any photo is MOMENT!
-Moment is what wins every time and only a documentary mindset can get this.
-So instead of waiting for your photographer to conjure something up that would later, after your wedding, mean nothing to you; why not just forget about them?
+Moment is what wins every time and only an observant mindset can get this.
+So instead of waiting for your photographer to conjure something up that would later, after your day, mean nothing to you; why not just forget about them?
 Just forgetting you have a supplier around will mean something to you.
 A wedding photographer who shoots in a documentary style will work hard for you to capture memories for you.

 ‘A moment is fleeting and quickly forgotten, have it captured forever’